jaccomoc/jactl/docs/pages/language-guide.md

 ### nextLine()

-When running Jacsal scripts from the [command line](#command-line-scripts) this function reads the next line from the input.
+When running Jactl scripts from the [command line](#command-line-scripts) this function reads the next line from the input.

 When [integrated](integration-guide.md) into a Java application, this function will read the next line from the input that the application